randomdude999/xkcd/README.md

 ### Which Python?

-If you see a green "build | passing" near the top, that means the program is fully working in Python 2.7, 3.3, 3.4 and 3.5.
+If you see a green "build | passing" near the top, that means the program is fully working in Python 2.7, 3.3, 3.4, 3.5, PyPy and PyPy3.
 If it's a red "build | failing", click it for more information.

 ### Platform-independent